Ollie, Ollie, The Ox Is Free!

 Piper listens.
 Perhaps necessarily, perhaps that’s a distinction without a difference.
 She has spunk, a sense of humor, personality.
 Qualities not many people seem to possess nowadays.
 Throwing her brother under the school bus not to fit in, but to bust balls.
 Like someone with a connection would.
 It’s normal for an adolescent to chafe under pressure of those watching out for her.
 Maturity isn’t the sloughing off of this yolk or enraged overthrowing of responsibility, but accepting those who mean what they say.
 Andy wasn’t possessive of anything but his own character.
 He treated others, at least his sister, as he wanted to be treated — with care.
 Andy was the nag.
 The seer.
 The protector.
 The parent.
 He had to be.
 His guardians were less mature than him.
 Laura could have learned from Andy.

 Andy’s confession to Piper was honest.
 Untimely, but he owned up to it.
 He let her know why he protected her innocence as he did.
 Andy will live on as her positive example of what it is to be human, all too human.
 She knows what love is because she was loved.
 This is empathy.
 Upon hearing his truth (exactly what she needed to hear) Piper could love him, too.
-Not his mask, his shadow, his echo – his becoming free.
+Not his mask, his shadow, his echo, but his becoming free.
 Who he presented to her.
-This is sympathy – what empathy develops into.
+This is sympathy – what empathy develops into when allowed to grow unmolested.

 Posthumous men – like me, for instance – are not so well understood as timely men, but they are listened to better.
 More precisely: we are never understood – and hence our authority…